rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 Building this distributed system with Scala 3 and Apache Pekko has been an enlightening experience.
 We've harnessed the power of actor-based concurrency, cluster management, and containerization to create a resilient and secure remote code execution engine.
 This project exemplifies how modern technologies can be integrated to solve complex problems in a scalable and efficient manner.

 Whether you're looking to implement a similar system or seeking insights into distributed computing with Scala and Pekko, we hope this blog post has provided valuable knowledge and inspiration.

-Additionally, you can check out:
-- [Video demo](https://www.youtube.com/watch?v=sMlJC7Kr330) which includes running the `Simulator.scala`

-Thank you for following along!